jawadhussein462/Awesome-Rag-Attacks/README.md

 # Awesome RAG Attacks

-A comprehensive framework for testing and evaluating attacks against Retrieval-Augmented Generation (RAG) systems, with a focus on PoisonedRAG attack methodologies.
+A comprehensive framework for testing and evaluating attacks against Retrieval-Augmented Generation (RAG) systems, implementing various attack methodologies from the research literature.

 ## 🎯 Overview

 This project implements a complete RAG attack research framework that includes:

 - **Victim RAG System**: A simplified but functional RAG implementation using LangChain
-- **PoisonedRAG Attacks**: Implementation of poisoning attacks against RAG systems
+- **Multiple RAG Attacks**: Implementation of various attack methodologies from the literature, including PoisonedRAG and other knowledge corruption attacks
 - **Evaluation Framework**: Comprehensive metrics for assessing attack effectiveness
 - **Dataset Management**: Support for BEIR benchmark datasets (Natural Questions, MS MARCO, HotpotQA)

-The framework is designed for security research and educational purposes to understand vulnerabilities in RAG systems.
+The framework is designed for security research and educational purposes to understand vulnerabilities in RAG systems and implement the growing body of research on RAG attacks.

+## 🚧 Development Status

+**This repository is under active development.** Our goal is to implement a comprehensive collection of RAG attacks from the research literature.
+We are continuously working to expand the framework with additional attack methodologies from published papers and improvements to existing implementations.

+Current status:
+- ✅ PoisonedRAG attack implementation (complete)
+- 🔄 Additional attack methods from literature (in progress)
+- 🔄 Enhanced evaluation metrics (planned)
+- 🔄 Defense mechanisms (planned)

 ## 📁 Project Structure